urbanjost/M_matrix/README.md

 ## INTERACTING WITH PROGRAM DATA

-A program can pass data back and forth to lala(3f), execute files, and allow the user to interactively exam, save, and change and reload data back to the calling program ...
+A program can pass data back and forth to lala(3f), execute files, and allow the user to interactively examine, save, and change and reload data back to the calling program ...
 ```fortran
     program demo_lala